NicholasBottone/VRWiz/README.md

 # VRWiz

-Collaborative multiplayer VR client and server framework powered by A-Frame and Socket.IO
+Collaborative multiplayer VR client and server framework for data visualization powered by A-Frame and Socket.IO